mehdi-IST/PyOFE-API/README.md

-# PyOFE-API
+PyOFE-API: OneFit-Engine API
-PyOFE-API (OneFit-Engine API) is a Python-based graphical user interface (GUI) application that simplifies the process for data fitting, downloading results, and displaying processed outputs.
-It is particularly tailored for researchers working with .hdf5 files in the context of NMR relaxometry and similar analyses.
+PyOFE-API is a Python-based graphical user interface (GUI) application designed to streamline data fitting, result downloading, and processed output visualization.
+Tailored for researchers working with .hdf5 files in NMR relaxometry and similar analyses, it simplifies workflows by allowing file selection, server configuration, and function definition for data processing.
+Users can download and extract ZIP result files, view extracted parameters from JSON files, and automatically open All.pdf files.
+The application also provides options to open or clean the results folder for better management.

-Features: Select .hdf5 files for processing.
-Choose between university and local server URLs.
-Input or select pre-defined monoexponential or biexponential functions.
-Download and extract result ZIP files directly.

-Result Visualization: View extracted parameters from JSON files.
-Automatically locate and open All.pdf files.
-Folder Management: Open or clean up the downloaded results folder.
-Responsive UI: Utilizes threading for non-blocking operations.
-Cross-Platform Support: Compatible with Windows, macOS, and Linux.

-Prerequisites
-Before running PyOFE-API, ensure you have the following installed:
-Python 3.8+
-Required Python libraries:
-pip install requests tkinter

-Use the GUI to: Select an .hdf5 file.
-Choose server settings and function definitions.
-Execute the process using the Run button.

-View results:Open the downloaded folder.
-Display All.pdf or explore parameters extracted from the JSON file.
+Built with a responsive UI utilizing threading for smooth operations, PyOFE-API is cross-platform and compatible with Windows, macOS, and Linux systems.
+Before running the application, ensure Python 3.8+ is installed along with the required Python libraries (requests and tkinter) using pip.

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-Contact
-For any questions or feedback, please contact:

-Muhammad Muntazir Mehdi
+For details, see the LICENSE file in the repository.
+For questions or feedback, contact Muhammad Muntazir Mehdi at muhammad.muntazir.mehdi@tecnico.ulisboa.pt.

-Email: muhammad.muntazir.mehdi@tecnico.ulisboa.pt